NetCoreParty/ultimate-tic-tac-toe-back/docs/ROADMAP.md

 - [ ] HTTP middleware for trace correlation (SkyWalking)
 - [ ] Basic game UI (Vue3) for local play

+- [ ] 1.
+HTTP Endpoint for Sending Moves to Server - Use this to accept new moves from the frontend
+- [ ] 2.
+HTTP Endpoint for Initial Move History (With Pagination) - Great for loading full or partial history when the game starts or when reconnecting
+- [ ] 3.
+WebSocket Hub for keeping up with Real-Time server's updates
+	Submit a move		    HTTP POST
+    Load move history	    HTTP GET
+    Real-time move updates	SignalR Hub
+    Move errors/feedback	SignalR Hub

 ---

 ## 📝 Planned Features